ambitus/pyracf/resource/standard/extract.md

 #### 💻 Example

 The following example **extracts** the **base segment** of the general resource profile `TESTING` in the `ELIJTEST` class.
-The base segment is extracted by default when no other segments are specified or extracted.
+The base segment is extracted by default whether or not other segments are specified.
 Also note that if any segments were specified in the `segments` dictionary with a value of `False`, those segments also would not be extracted.

 ###### Python REPL
 ```python